MatthewRizzo/spotify_api_scraper/src/README.md

 ## TODO

-* state check - cant use a variable bc mult auth at once - save it in user auth info file to corss reference after auth
 * get recently played tracks
 * get recently played genres (need to get recent tracks first)
 * make service file / deployment of it